1321 University Space Manager/Director, Support Services

 Experience: At least five years of progressively responsible administrative experience is required, which includes experience in project management and facilities and space planning.
 Experience working with community leaders is preferred.

 Skills: Effective verbal and written communication skills are required.
 Demonstrated ability to negotiate with different constituencies, develop consensus among groups with diverse goals, and implement plans of action is required.
 A record of successful leadership while directing the efforts of professional staff in a complex organization, preferably in higher education, is required.
-The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Database management skills are preferred.
 The ability to read and interpret technical facilities drawings and related documents is preferred.

 Effort: The responsibilities of this position require regular visits to campus facilities, and construction sites.